PrairieLearn/PrairieLearn/docs/manualGrading.md

 ```

 If the `partial_scores` column contains a valid value, and there is no value in `score_perc` or `points`, the score will be computed based on the weighted average of the partial scores.
 For example, the score above will be computed as 80% (the weighted average between 70% with weight 2, and 100% with weight 1).

+*WARNING*: note that some elements such as drawings or matrix elements may rely elaborate on partial score values with specific structures and objects.
+When updating partial scores, make sure you follow the same structure as the original partial scores to avoid any problems.
+Changing these values could lead to errors on rendering the question pages for these elements.